- College Requirements

 Admission to the athletic training education program is competitive.
 Included in athletic training education are six semesters of required clinical internship.

-Before a student is admitted to the athletic training education program, they must undergo a period of observation in the training rooms at the University of Nebraska–Lincoln.
+Before a student is admitted to the athletic training education program, they must undergo a period of observation in the training rooms at the University of Nebraska.
 This period serves two purposes.
 First, it allows the student to make an informed decision about whether they wish to pursue athletic training as a career.
-Second, it allows the staff athletic trainers to observe the student’s work habits and social skills.
+Second, it allows the staff athletic trainers to observe the students work habits and social skills.
 The ability to work long and sometimes tedious hours and the ability to work well with people is absolutely necessary to be a successful athletic trainer.

-Observation lasts for one year and is tied to the completion of ATHT 145 Introduction to Athletic Training and ATHT 146 First Aid, Treatment, and Management of Athletic Injuries.
-During the first few weeks of the fall semester, the student will be assigned to a rotation between the various sports and training rooms at the University of Nebraska–Lincoln.
+Observation lasts for one year, and is tied to the completion of ATHT 145 Introduction to Athletic Training and ATHT 146 First Aid, Treatment, and Management of Athletic Injuries.
+During the first few weeks of the fall semester, the student will be assigned to a rotation between the various sports and training rooms at the University of Nebraska.
 The student will be asked to observe approximately five hours per week with the various athletic trainers at Nebraska.
-During these rotations, the student is expected to finish weekly assignments that reflect the knowledge and abilities that are expected of an introductory student in athletic training.
+During these rotations, the student is expected to finish weekly assignments, which reflect the knowledge and abilities that are expected of an introductory student in athletic training.
 If a student does not complete the course of study or does not complete ATHT 145 and ATHT 146 with a grade of B- or better, they will be asked to repeat the observational period.

 During the spring semester, the students interested in continuing the athletic training curriculum will apply to the director of athletic training for admittance to ATHT 247 Clinical Education I. Applications will be considered based on the following criteria: